BlogWhat Exactly Is Climate Neutrality, and Why Is It So Important?

 Phrases like “climate neutrality” and “net-zero emissions” are rising in popularity.
 From large corporations like Apple committing to become carbon neutral by 2030, to countries around the world vowing to slash their emissions by 2050, the world seems to mean business when it comes to reducing its climate footprint.

 But is it good enough?
 Why is climate neutrality so important, what does it actually mean, and what can we do as consumers?
-Those are the questions Liza Moiseeva, Brightly’s CMO and co-founder, looks to answer in the latest episode of Good Together.
+Those are the questions that were answered in an episode of Good Together.

 Continue reading below to find out what it means to be climate neutral, how to offset emissions as a consumer, and more.